Update (Jan 2, 2025): Improved language and image from feedback.

 |

-attribute to them.Now that we have established the problem, let’s have a look at what has been tried in the past.
+__doc__ attribute to them.Now that we have established the problem, let’s have a look at what has been tried in the past.

 Back in the year 2000, PEP 224 proposed exactly the syntax shown in the introduction, but was rejected.

-Many people (including Guido van Rossum himself) argue, that this way is bad, since the docstring is below the attribute and often directly above another attribute, which could lead to confusion.
+Many people (including Guido van Rossum himself) argue that this way is bad, since the docstring is below the attribute and often directly above another attribute, which could lead to confusion.

-Side note: Simply moving it above the assignment is not an option, since it would be ambiguous, whether the docstring belongs to the class (or module) or the first attribute.
+Side note: Simply moving it above the assignment is not an option, since it would be ambiguous whether the docstring belongs to the class (or module) or the first attribute.

 String literals occurring elsewhere in Python code may also act as documentation.
 They are not recognized by the Python bytecode compiler and are not accessible as runtime object attributes (i.e. not assigned to

-), but two types of extra docstrings may be extracted by software tools:
+__doc__), but two types of extra docstrings may be extracted by software tools:

 - String literals occurring immediately after a simple assignment at the top level of a module, class, or

-method are called “attribute docstrings”. […]
+__init__method are called “attribute docstrings”. […]

-An alternative approach, is described in the recent (2023) PEP 727.
+An alternative approach is described in the recent (2023) PEP 727.
 It proposes to define the docstring as an annotation:

 |